top of page

 Take this story that a participant shared at a recent Professional Scrum Master course.
 A Scrum Team sat down for Sprint Planning.
 After consulting the Product Owner and a key stakeholder, it was agreed that a particular Product Backlog item could be put on the "back burner" in light of other priorities, and it was therefore not pulled into the Sprint.
 Case closed, right?

 Fast forward to the final day of the Sprint.
-The same stakeholder consulted during Sprint Planning suddenly asked about the Product Backlog item in question and accused a team member of not delivering it by the due date.
-But the Scrum Master was ready.
-“We agreed that item was not pulled into the Sprint,” she reminded the team.
+The same stakeholder consulted during Sprint Planning asked why the Product Backlog item in question wasn't done by the due date.
+A quick glance at the Sprint Backlog helped everyone to remember what was planned for the Sprint - and what wasn't.

 So, if you ever feel like you’re drowning in shifting priorities or being pressured to take on more than you should, remember—Scrum has your back.
 It's not about blame.
 It's about what's the most valuable thing to do next.